Vice Versa: What do you smell? Life!

 She says that it is also not self-evident in Nicaragua that you own land as a woman.
 “That was true of my great-grandmother, my grandmother and my mother.
 But, like four hundred other women, I received a piece of land in 2006 from the Fundación Entre Mujeres (FEM), a women’s movement and NGO from the region.
 I am very proud!”

-The local women’s movement FEM is supported by the Nicaraguan women’s fund Fondo Centroamericano de Mujeres (FCAM), the leader in the Global Alliance for Green and Gender Action (GAGGA), which also brings together Both ENDS and Mama Cash.
+The local women’s movement FEM is supported by the regional women’s fund Fondo Centroamericano de Mujeres (FCAM), the leader in the Global Alliance for Green and Gender Action (GAGGA), which also brings together Both ENDS and Mama Cash.

 It was announced in May that GAGGA has been reselected as one of the Dutch Ministry of Foreign Affairs’ potential strategic partnerships for the period 2021-25.
 One of the goals of GAGGA is to strengthen the connection between women’s rights and climate justice, a reason for involving the International Analog Forestry Network (IAFN) as a partner in GAGGA.